cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

 ## Further Readings

 This [playlist](https://www.youtube.com/watch?v=DBRGlAHdj48&list=PLzpeuWUENMK2PYtasCaKK4bZjaYzhW23L&index=1) has videos giving concrete examples on how to build, train and deploy different models using Watson Machine Learning.
-It is a good source for interested users.
+It is a good resource for interested users.